kghose/lekha.nvim/README.md

 ![](lekha.nvim.png)

-For my novel writing needs, [outline.nvim](https://github.com/hedyhli/outline.nvim) was both way more powerful than I needed and not powerful enough.
+`Lekha` is a minimalistic (in appearance and function) NeoVim plugin for novel

-`Lekha` is minimalistic (in appearance and function) but is perfect for my writing needs:
+writing:

-- There is no split pane: It uses NeoVim's auto complete feature to display the chapters and word counts when the "jump to chapter" command is called.
+- It uses NeoVim's auto complete feature to display the chapters and word counts when the "jump to chapter" command is called.
+There is no split pane.
 This reduces visual clutter but keeps the information accessible.
 - Only looks at top level headings (Lines that start with `# `)
-- Currently only provides a jump to chapter command, but I want to add a jump to TODO command
+- [Planned]: TODO and Bookmarks lists

 # Installation